-The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills and on the Town of White Lake website homepage.
-Required water shortage response measures will be communicated through The Bladen Journal, PSA announcements on local radio and cable stations, and on the Town of White Lake website.
+The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills and on the Town of Wagram website homepage.
+Required water shortage response measures will be communicated through PSA announcements on local radio and cable stations and door hangers on the customers' homes if necessary.
 Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone.